-Household Support Fund - Money to enable Henderson Trust to provide food vouchers for local families in need.
+Household Support Fund - Money to enable Henderson Trust to provide food vouchers for local families in need & to provide Energy top ups for the over 55s.

 Sorted - Family days out during the main school holidays.

 Kickstart - Government programme to help young people into work.